zaro0508/Agora-infra/README.md

 # Purpose
-This repo contains infrastructure templates to for the Agora application.
+This repo contains infrastructure templates for the Agora application.
 It is also setup with CI/CD to automatically deploy the infrastructure to AWS.